 DuraTaq™ boasts enhanced durability that works well in many harsh applications, but Linatex® is not without its merits.
 As mentioned earlier, your material will ultimately depend on your needs.

-If you’re unsure about the ideal material for you, Belt Corporation of America can provide you with free design consultation—our team of design engineers is always ready to help!
+If you’re unsure about the ideal material for you, Belt Corporation of America can provide you with a free design consultation—our team of design engineers is always ready to help!

 We are now in an age where manufacturers and consumers alike are increasingly conscious about the environmental impact of their actions.
 One of the effects of a greener philosophy is a push towards using less plastic in everything from shopping bags to water bottles.
 This posed a unique problem for one of our customers, who used machines to cap plastic bottles.
 BCA helped this customer adjust to the wave of eco-friendly packages on the market today.